Siege of Cawnpore: Satichaura Ghat massacre

-Being unable to find the boat, Thomson's party decided to run barefoot to evade the rebel soldiers.
+Thomson's party had to run barefoot to evade the rebel soldiers.
 The party took refuge in a small shrine, where Thomson led a last charge.
-Six of the British soldiers were killed, while the rest managed to escape to the riverbank, where they tried to escape by jumping into the river and swimming to safety.
-However, a group of rebels from the village started clubbing them as they reached the bank.
-One of the soldiers was killed, while the other four, including Thomson, swam back to the centre of the river.
-After swimming downstream for a few hours, they reached shore, where they were discovered by some Rajput matchlockmen, who worked for Raja Dirigibijah Singh, a British loyalist.
+Six of the British soldiers were killed whilst the rest managed to escape to the riverbank, where they tried to escape by jumping into the river and swimming to safety.
+However a group of rebels from the village started clubbing them as they reached the bank.
+One of the soldiers was killed whilst the other four, including Thomson, swam back to the centre of the river.
+After swimming downstream for a few hours they reached shore, where they were discovered by some Rajput matchlockmen who worked for Raja Dirigibijah Singh, a British loyalist.
 These carried the British soldiers to the Raja's palace.
-These four British soldiers were the only male survivors from the British side, apart from Jonah Shepherd (who had been captured by Nana Sahib before the surrender).
-The four men included two privates named Murphey and Sullivan, Lieutenant Delafosse, and Lieutenant (later Captain) Mowbray Thomson.
-The men spent several weeks recuperating, eventually making their way back to Cawnpore which was, by that time, back under British control.
-Murphey and Sullivan both died shortly after from cholera, Delafosse went on to join the defending garrison during the siege of Lucknow, and Thomson took part in rebuilding and defending the entrenchment a second time under General Windham, eventually writing a firsthand account of his experiences entitled The Story of Cawnpore (London, 1859).
+These four British soldiers were the only male survivors from the British side apart from Jonah Shepherd (who had been captured by Nana Sahib before the surrender).
+The four men included two privates named Murphey and Sullivan, Lieutenant Delafosse and Lieutenant (later Captain) Mowbray Thomson.
+The men spent several weeks recuperating, eventually making their way back to Cawnpore, which was by that time back under British control.
+Murphey and Sullivan both died shortly after from cholera, Delafosse went on to join the defending garrison during the siege of Lucknow and Thomson took part in rebuilding and defending the entrenchment a second time under General Windham, eventually writing a firsthand account of his experiences entitled The Story of Cawnpore (London, 1859).

+A handful of women were taken prisoner by individual captors, avoiding being placed in the Bibighar and therefore also avoiding the Bibighar massacre.
+Of these known survivors were Ulrica Wheeler, Amelia Horne, the drummers wives Eliza Bradshaw and Elizabeth Letts, and the twelve year old Eliza Fanthome.

-Another survivor of the Satichaura Ghat massacre was Amy Horne, a 17-year-old Anglo-Indian girl.
-She had fallen from her boat and had been swept downstream during the riverside massacre.
-Soon after scrambling ashore she met Wheeler's youngest daughter, Margaret.
+Amy Horne, a 17-year-old Anglo-Indian girl, had fallen from her boat and had been swept downstream during the riverside massacre.
+Soon after scrambling ashore she met Wheeler's youngest daughter, Margaret Frances Wheeler.
 The two girls hid in the undergrowth for a number of hours until they were discovered by a group of rebels.
-Margaret was taken away on horseback, never to be seen again (it was later rumoured that she survived and was married to a Muslim soldier) and Amy was led to a nearby village where she was taken under the protection of a Muslim rebel leader in exchange for converting to Islam.
-Just over six months later, she was rescued by Highlanders from Sir Colin Campbell's column on their way to relieve Lucknow.
+Margaret was taken away on horseback, never to be seen again.
+Amy was led to a nearby village, where she was taken under the protection of a Muslim rebel leader in exchange for converting to Islam.
+Just over six months later she was rescued by Highlanders from Sir Colin Campbell's column on their way to relieve Lucknow.